Nijinsky (horse): Autumn

 Nijinsky appeared to be recovering after being placed on a "rich" diet including raw eggs and Irish Stout, and was sent to Doncaster for the St. Leger in September.
 In the one mile and six furlongs race, he was attempting to become the first horse since Bahram 35 years earlier to complete the English Triple Crown.
-He started the 2/7 favourite and won comfortably, although his margin of victory over Meadowville was only one length.
-As of 2024, he is the last horse to accomplish the feat of sweeping the English Triple Crown: since 1970 only Reference Point (1987), Nashwan (1989), Sea The Stars (2009) and Camelot (2012) have won two of the three races, but Oh So Sharp won the filly's version of the Triple Crown in 1985.
+He started the 2/7 favourite and won comfortably, his margin of victory over Meadowville being one length.
+As of 2026, he is the last horse to accomplish the feat of sweeping the English Triple Crown: since 1970 only Reference Point (1987), Nashwan (1989), Sea The Stars (2009) and Camelot (2012) have won two of the three races.

 In his next race, Nijinsky was sent to France for the Prix de l'Arc de Triomphe at Longchamp in Paris in October.
 Having kept Nijinsky well to the rear, at least 10 lengths back, Piggott produced him in the straight but was baulked twice before making his run on the wide outside.
 However, 150m from the finish Nijinsky caught front runners Miss Dan and Sassafras and took a slight lead.
 In the last strides, Nijinsky appeared to veer left away from Piggott's whip and Sassafras, ridden by Yves Saint-Martin, produced a renewed effort to regain the advantage and win by a head.
 Many, including trainer Vincent O'Brien, felt that Piggott had lost ground on Nijinsky, drawn unfavourably on the wide outside, throughout the race, given the colt far too much ground to make up and left his challenge too late while all the while Sassafras had taken the shortest possible route.
 Piggott, who was heavily criticised by the media and racing public, said that in his opinion Nijinsky was past his peak for the year.
 It is beyond dispute that Nijinsky was a most unlucky loser.
 Piggott commented: "Certainly Nijinsky would have won had he not swerved almost in the shadow of the post, and certainly he would have won had his initial finishing run not been blocked on the final bend".

 Less than two weeks after his first, Nijinsky ran his last race in the Champion Stakes over ten furlongs at Newmarket.
 Although he had been known to sweat freely before some of his previous races, Nijinsky on this occasion appeared to become particularly nervous and anxious before the start.
 In the race itself, he ran well below his best form and was beaten 3/4 length at odds of 4/11 by the five-year-old English horse Lorenzaccio.
 O'Brien on this occasion concurred with Piggott, saying that Nijinsky appeared to have "lost his fire."
-Nijinsky was retired to stand at stud at Claiborne Farm near Paris, Kentucky having been syndicated in August for $5,440,000.
+Nijinsky was retired to stand at stud at Claiborne Farm near Paris, Kentucky, having been syndicated in August for $5,440,000.